Out of Time Witness Statement

-The Traffic Enforcement Centre will acknowledge receipt of your forms and advise the council, Transport for London or Highways England (in the case of a Dart Charge) to instruct their bailiff company to cease all enforcement of the warrant.
-The case will then be ‘on hold’ for a few weeks to allow the council etc the opportunity to decide whether or not to allow you to file the witness statement late (out of time).
+The Traffic Enforcement Centre will acknowledge receipt of your forms.
+They will then advise the council, Transport for London or Highways England (in the case of a Dart Charge) to instruct their bailiff company to cease all enforcement of the warrant.
+The warrant of control will be placed ‘on hold’ for a few weeks to allow the council etc the opportunity to decide whether or not to allow you to file the witness statement late (out of time).

 What will happen if my Out of Time witness statement is granted?